mahouboy23/IB-notes/Notes week 4.md

 - using enslaved African to fund the Britain industrialisation
 - exploitation of workers

-## How did the industrial revolution
+## How did the industrial revolution affect people's Lives
 - The Samaritans
 - progress in transportation and communication
 - change in quantitative and qualitative manner